charactr-platform/charactr-api-sdk-ts/README.md

 ## Usage

-For the detailed SDK usage, please refer to the `./examples` directory.
+For the detailed SDK usage, please refer to the [SDK reference](https://dash.readme.com/project/slowpoke/v1.0/refs/typescript-javascript) or the `./examples` directory.

 ## How to run examples